 Steph has undertaken the role of guest reviewer for several peer-reviewed journals, including International Journal of Sport Communication, Sport in Society, and Journal for Learning Development in Higher Education.
 She is also a Senior Fellow of the Higher Education Academy.

 Steph’s subject specialism is in the sociology of sport, focusing principally on athlete activism, and the sports communication field.

 Prior to joining the OU full time, Steph had several years’ lecturing experience within both Further and Higher Education.
-Steph has also worked as a Learning Development Manager within an awarding organisation, creating personal development/leadership awards and qualifications undertaken by more than 100,000 young people per year.
-She also set up the organisation's virtual learning environment and developed eLearning content for both learners and teachers.
+Steph has also worked as a Learning Development Manager within an awarding organisation, creating personal development awards and qualifications undertaken by more than 100,000 young people per year.
+Here, she set up the organisation's virtual learning environment and developed eLearning content for both learners and teachers.
 In this role she worked with several National Governing Bodies to develop their own suite of leadership programmes.
 Steph has also undertaken commissioned research projects for Sport England.

 Prior to moving to the Open University full time Steph worked with several external organisations on various projects/pieces of work, including:

 Taking the star-spangled knee: the media framing of Colin Kaepernick (2023-01)

 Role Model or Quitter?
 Social Media’s Response to Simone Biles at Tokyo 2020 (2022)